yt-koike/dify-cron/README.md

 - Endpoint Name: Name of this endpoint.
 You can input a custom name here.
 - App: Workflow or Chatflow to trigger regularly
 - Cron: When this plugin will trigger the workflow.
 Please see the Cron Format section to make a valid setting.
+- Timezone: Supports identifiers(e.g. Asia/Tokyo) of Python Zoneinfo and PHP TimeZone.
+- Is this cloud version?: Set to True if you use this plugin on https://cloud.dify.ai
+- API key for cron-job.org: You can get it on https://console.cron-job.org/settings after logging in.

 ![alt text](_assets/endpoint.png)